jmuratov98/Drone-Sensing-Application/autom/Navio2/README.md

 Navio 2
 =====

-Collection of drivers for Navio 2 - autopilot shield for Raspberry Pi.
+Collection of python code and Navio2 Based Drivers (Utilities Folder) for Navio 2 with Raspberry Pi

 ## Repository structure